roomierplanet/KWHousing/README.md

 * **User authentication** \
 Since the application helps students make informed decisions about living in a certain residence for an extended period of time, it is of utmost importance for reviews to be added by users.
 This avoids duplicaion of reviews and other malicious intentions protected by anonymity

-* **Image Hosting** \
-As of 15th January 2021, images uploaded to the website are now stored using the Cloudinary CDN.
-Earlier, users were able to only provide URLs to their images which was not very friendly.
-Upcoming changes include addition of image_id to the database so it can deleted once the property is deleted.

 * **Rating a Property**\
 Although each property can be rated between 0 to 5, the web interface of this application allows users to add other invalid values.
 Although the reviews with invalid ratings are discarded, it is poor user experience.
 I aim to eliminate this issue by implementing